Import users in bulkLink to this section

 Prepare the CSVsLink to this section

 When exporting data from another auth system or your own system, the CSV file needs to be set up with specific headings and formats for the data you are importing.
+These are detailed below.

-Minimum dataLink to this section
+Required dataLink to this section

-Optional dataLink to this section
+Other user dataLink to this section

 id(also referred to as

-provided id) - unique to the auth provider and helps us match records as they are imported.
+provided_id) - unique to the auth provider and helps us match records as they are imported.

-email_verified- account verification status: TRUE or FALSE
+email_verified- email verification status: TRUE or FALSE

 role_key- the role key for the role a user will be assigned on import.
 If the user is to be assigned more than one role, use a comma separated list.